navikt/basta/README.md

 with username "prodadmin" and password "prodadmin".
 The app will listen on http://localhost:1337.
 Remember to run the gulp build first - `npx gulp` - or else there will be no UI.

+When compiling and building in environments without access to Oracle Database Server the DatabaseScriptsTest test needs to be disabled.
+This can be done by adding -Dtest=\!DatabaseScriptsTest.java to the maven command: `mvn -Dtest=\!DatabaseScriptsTest.java clean install`

 ## Security

 Access levels are controlled through AD groups.
 These map to access to the environment classes `u`, `t`, `q` and `p`.